solvexia/solvexia-api-docs/file/file.md

 ## Upload a file

-Upload file as a form data using streaming.
+Uploads file as a form data using streaming.

 ```apacheconfig
 POST /v1/files/{fileId}